 The shortlink for this blogpost is http://wp.me/puwO9-1od

-[ Sept.
+Sept.
 2013 NOTICE: Below data underestimates actual fallout deposition.
 The leaking of Fukushima-Daiichi NPP’s has yet to end.
 Various other [suspected & covered-up] radiation releases have not been accounted for.
-Due to lack of monitoring by the US and other governments, actual deposition may be higher in many locations. ]
+Due to lack of monitoring by the US and other governments, actual deposition may be higher in many locations.
+DISCLAIMER.

 — For those who’ve been searching for “US fallout map Fukushima”, etc.: This blogpost aims to give a compilation of United States radioactive fallout maps with their sources, and compare them to the on-the-ground current situation in Japan now or Europe in the late 1980s where possible.